 To request safeguarding training please speak to the DSL who will help you to identify the most appropriate training.

-Safer recruiting training is undertaken by the Executive Principal, Associate Head teachers and all relevant staff and governors who are involved in the recruitment process.
+Safer recruiting training is undertaken by the School Leadership Team and all relevant staff and governors who are involved in the recruitment process.

 Our Online/E-safety lead will undertake E-Safety training every two years.